tkrojer/XChemExplorer/index.md

 # Introduction

 XChemExplorer (XCE) is a data management and workflow tool for the parallel determination of protein-ligand structures.
-It was initially written to support crystallographic fragment screening at [beamline I04-1 at the Diamond Light Source] (http://www.diamond.ac.uk/Beamlines/Mx/Fragment-Screening.html), but it is a generic program that can be used to facilitate any structure-based drug design project.
+It was initially written to support crystallographic fragment screening at [beamline I04-1 at the Diamond Light Source](http://www.diamond.ac.uk/Beamlines/Mx/Fragment-Screening.html), but it is a generic program that can be used to facilitate any structure-based drug design project.

 # Download